 - Liberalization, Privatisation, and Globalisation (LPG) were inherent in the logic and processes of economic growth and reform in India.

-- Mass Media and Information and Communication Technology (ICT) is the crucial factor in modernization and development in India.
+- Mass Media and Information and Communication Technology (ICT) is a crucial factor in modernization and development in India.
 It has both personal and social consequences.

 - Social Movements caused change in multiple ways in the past as well as in the present.
 They occur due to certain societal conditions and aim at improving it by bringing transformation in the social structure.